-Cameroonian journalist Thomas Awah Junior was arrested in January 2017, and is serving an 11-year sentence in Kondengui Central Prison in Yaoundé on false news and anti-state charges.
-He is in poor health.
+Cameroonian journalist Thomas Awah Junior is in poor health and serving an 11-year sentence in Kondengui Central Prison in Yaoundé on false news and anti-state charges.
 In 2019, he was sentenced to an additional three years in jail, to run concurrently with his original sentence, for his alleged role in a prison protest.

-Awah, the Northwest correspondent for privately owned Afrik 2 Radio broadcaster in Yaoundé and publisher of the monthly Aghem Messenger magazine, was arrested in Bamenda on January 2, 2017, while interviewing protesters for Afrik2 Radio, according to a journalist with knowledge of the circumstances of his arrest who asked not to be named for fear of reprisal.
+Awah, the Northwest correspondent for privately owned Afrik2 Radio broadcaster in Yaoundé and publisher of the monthly Aghem Messenger magazine, was arrested in the northwestern city of Bamenda on January 2, 2017, while interviewing protesters, according to a journalist with knowledge of the circumstances of his arrest who asked not to be named for fear of reprisal.

 Awah, a former correspondent for Equinoxe TV, was found in possession of documents from the secessionist Southern Cameroons National Council (SCNC), which was banned two weeks later by authorities, another person with knowledge of the case told CPJ.

-A military court in Yaoundé sentenced Awah to 11 years in prison on May 25, 2018, according to media reports and a copy of the judgment seen by CPJ.
-The journalist was found guilty of terrorism, hostility to the fatherland, secession, revolution, insurrection, the spreading of false news, and contempt for civil authority and was tried alongside journalists Tsi Conrad and Mancho Bibixy and four other Anglophone detainees.
+A military court in Yaoundé, Cameroon’s capital, sentenced Awah to 11 years in prison on May 25, 2018, according to media reports and a copy of the judgment seen by CPJ.
+The journalist was found guilty of terrorism, hostility to the fatherland, secession, revolution, insurrection, spreading false news, and contempt for civil authority and was tried alongside journalists Tsi Conrad and Mancho Bibixy and four other Anglophone detainees.

-On September 17, 2018, an increasingly frail Awah, who before his arrest suffered from poor physical and mental health, was admitted to a private ward at the Yaoundé Central Hospital after a social media campaign.
-He was suffering from chronic tuberculosis and pneumonia, according to a person with knowledge of his health condition, but who asked not to be named for fear of reprisal.
-The social media campaign included photographs of a critically ill Awah, according to CPJ’s review of the posts and a BBC Pidgin report.
+On September 17, 2018, an increasingly frail Awah, who suffered from poor physical and mental health before his arrest, was admitted to the Yaoundé Central Hospital after a social media campaign.
+He suffered from chronic tuberculosis and pneumonia, according to a person with knowledge of his health who asked not to be named for fear of reprisal.

-Awah was charged by the Ekounou court of first instance on August 8, 2019, with group rebellion, arson, attempt to escape, looting, causing bodily harm, and theft, among other charges, that person told CPJ.
-He was sentenced on September 9 to another three years in jail to be served concurrently with his original sentence on charges of group rebellion, destruction of property, and resistance to administrative order, the same person told CPJ.
+Awah was charged by the Ekounou Court of First Instance on August 8, 2019, with group rebellion, arson, attempt to escape, looting, causing bodily harm, and theft, among other charges, that person told CPJ.
+He was sentenced on September 9 to another three years in jail to be served concurrently with his original sentence on charges of group rebellion, destruction of property, and resistance to the administrative order, the same person told CPJ.

-CPJ and 80 other organizations wrote a letter to President Biya on April 6, 2020, urging that he free Awah and other jailed journalists amid the COVID-19 pandemic.
-The letter noted that many of the imprisoned journalists were suffering from ill health exacerbated by overcrowded prisons.
-Biya did not reply to CPJ’s letter.
+CPJ and 80 other organizations wrote a letter to President Biya on April 6, 2020, urging that he free Awah and other jailed journalists amid the COVID-19 pandemic, noting that many imprisoned journalists suffered from ill health exacerbated by overcrowding.
+Biya did not reply.

-On August 19, 2021, a military appeals tribunal overturned Awah’s convictions on charges of terrorism and rebellion, but upheld the other convictions of spreading false news, insurrection, secession, hostility against the state, and contempt for civil authority, according to Awah’s former lawyer Ngang Ngu Fonguh, who spoke to CPJ via messaging app, and a copy of the judgment reviewed by CPJ.
+On August 19, 2021, after repeated delays, a military appeals tribunal overturned Awah’s convictions on terrorism and rebellion charges but upheld the others, according to Awah’s former lawyer Ngang Ngu Fonguh, who spoke to CPJ via messaging app, and a copy of the judgment reviewed by CPJ.